-Welcome developed the ADEPT framework for building an integrated marketing organization, and it can help you identify gaps in your teams and strategies.
+Content Marketing Platform developed the ADEPT framework for building an integrated marketing organization, and it can help you identify gaps in your teams and strategies.

 The five capabilities of ADEPT were developed from third-party analyst insights, over a decade of fieldwork with customers, and our in-house team of marketing experts.

 - Alignment: Internal alignment is essential to success as it breaks down silos and increased cross-functional collaboration.
 You need active participation with change management, budgetary support, and governance.

 - Design: Examine your planning model.
 For example, is there a shared calendar view of all activities that tie into key campaigns?